 Finally, an industrial label printer will allow you to create your own way-finding signage.
 These labels can make pedestrian routes clear, mark exits and point people toward the break room or restroom.
 When routes are clearly marked, people will be less likely to get lost or need to ask unnecessary questions.
 In an emergency, these signs can also help people find their way to an exit quickly.

-Having a printer to make these labels yourself will give you the flexibility to replace and change labels whenever the facility undergoes renovations or reorganizing.
+Having a printer to make these workplace labels yourself will give you the flexibility to replace and change labels whenever the facility undergoes renovations or reorganizing.

 Make Labels the Easy Way